 How to calculate hours between times?

-This simple online calculator makes easy calculating the difference in hours and minutes between two given times.
+This simple online tool makes it easy to calculate the difference in hours and minutes between two given times.
 To calculate the hours and minutes contained in a time period you need to know its beginning and end.
 The hours calculator will use the time format depending on your browser locale settings, e.g. US, UK.

-This hours calculator could be used to find out for how long you have worked in order to fill in time sheets.
+This calculator for the number of hours between two times could be used to find out for how long you have worked in order to fill in time sheets.
 For example, how many hours are there between 9 and 5:30 pm (or 9:00 and 17:30)?
 You simply need to enter the two times in any order and click on "Calculate".
 The result will be 8 hours 30 minutes (8:30 hours or 8.5 hours in decimal) or 510 minutes.
 There are 8 full hours between these times.